 In this section of the Olivet Prophecy Jesus also noted that there will be “a great sound of a trumpet” (Matthew 24:31) at His return.
 Christians who follow the example of Jesus and His disciples continue to observe the Feast of Trumpets, which reminds us of His second coming and His promise to change His faithful followers—both those dead and alive—into spirit beings at His return.

-Warning to watch
+Warning to watch and pray

 After answering His disciples’ questions about the destruction of Jerusalem and signs that would precede His second coming, Jesus emphasized to His followers the importance of faithfully watching for these events and living in accordance with His teaching (Matthew 24:32-51).